17.10.2020

 • Order: Agaricales (Agaric or Lamellar)

-• Family: Cortinariaceae (Spiderwebs)
+• Family: Cortinariaceae (Cobwebs)

 • Genus: Cortinarius (Spiderweb)

-• View: Cortinarius caperatus (chicken mushroom)
+• View: Cortinarius caperatus (Chicken mushroom)

-Other names for mushroom:
+Other names for the mushroom:

 Synonyms:

-• Swamp;
+• Swampy;

-• Rosites is dull;
+• Rosites dull;

 • Turk mushroom;